top of page

 How to register?

-This School will be an in-person workshop.
+This School will be an in-person School.
 The registration deadline is May 31st, 2026.
 You will be informed whether you have been accepted no later than June 12th, 2026.
 Payment of the fee should then be made within one week.

 To formalize the participation you must fill in the mandatory fields in the pre-registration form.
 Once you have been accepted you will receive an electronic invoice to confirm your registration.
 Payment can be made by bank transfer or credit card.